E1thanz/Incel-3-Emulator/README.md

 ## Getting Started

+### Requirement

+Before using the Emulator make sure you have Python 3.12.6 installed on your machine If you're attempting to edit this in Godot, make sure the godot version is 4.3

 ### Download

 To get started, grab the latest release of the emulator from the [Releases Page](https://github.com/E1thanz/Incel-3-Emulator/releases). <!-- Replace with the actual link to the latest release -->